NethServer/docs/administrator-manual/en/installation.rst

 ----------------

-The interactive mode allows you to make a few simple choices on the system configuration:
+The interactive mode allows you to make a few simple choices on the system configuration.

+Required choices are:

 * Language
-* Software RAID
+* Keyboard layout
-* Network configuration
+* Root password

-Language
-^^^^^^^^

-Select the language in which you want to use the interactive mode.
-Keyboard layout and time zone are changed accordingly and can be modified just after the first login to the web interface.

-System language is always set to English.
+All other options are set to a reasonable default accordingly to current hardware, but you're free to edit any install configuration available.

 Software RAID
 ^^^^^^^^^^^^^